fcunnane/AtomicMemory/README.md

 Implements the ROOM primitive:

 - INIT loads value and basis
-- **First correct-basis read discloses the stored value and collapses the cell**
+- **First correct-basis read discloses the stored value and collapses the cell in less than one clock**
 - All subsequent reads return post-collapse obfuscated bytes

 Internal metadata: